 Marcel Kreutzer is a filmmaker who’s passion for science and technology has lead him to the Prairie Climate Centre.

-Christey is the Research Coordinator with the Prairie Climate Centre.
+Christey is the Research Manager at the Prairie Climate Centre.

-Matthew Loxley is a climate change analyst at the Prairie Climate Centre.
+Matthew Loxley is a Research Associate at the Prairie Climate Centre.